awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

    1. Create an AWS Identity and Access Management \(IAM\) role that grants the snapshot export task access to the S3 bucket\.
 For more information, see [Providing access to an Amazon S3 bucket using an IAM role](#USER_ExportSnapshot.SetupIAMRole)\.

-1. Create a symmetric AWS KMS key for the server\-side encryption\.
+1. Create a symmetric encryption AWS KMS key for the server\-side encryption\.
 The KMS key is used by the snapshot export task to set up AWS KMS server\-side encryption when writing the export data to S3\.
 For more information, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.

    The KMS key is also used for local disk encryption at rest on Amazon EC2\.
 In addition, if you have a deny statement in your KMS key policy, make sure to explicitly exclude the AWS service principal `export.rds.amazonaws.com`\.